ihmccreery/ihmccreery.github.io/_posts/2014-09-05-on-funemployment-and-my-next-job.md

 On Funemployment (and My Next Job)
 ===

-*Isaac Hollander McCreery, 31 August 2014*
+*Isaac Hollander McCreery, 5 September 2014*

 The inspiration for this post comes from Ernie Miller's [post of the same name](http://erniemiller.org/2013/09/07/on-funemployment-and-my-next-job/).